Vätternrundan: History

 Vätternrundan was first held in 1966 when 334 people completed the course.
 Originally the course went counter-clockwise around the lake, but turned in 1974.
 Note that the turning was seven years after right-hand traffic was introduced in Sweden and not therefore as a direct result as some believe.
-In 2011 there were still four pioneers who had completed all 41 events since 1966.
+In 2021 there was still one pioneer who had completed all 51 events since 1966.

 The event was founded by Sten-Otto Liljedahl, a physician specialising in sports medicine; he was team doctor for the Swedish national football side from 1957 to 1970.
 He developed the idea of cycling around Lake Vättern while spending his summers in Motala, monitoring the effects of training, nutrition and exertion on the individuals participating in his trial runs.
 In 2011, at the start of the main event, the organisers unveiled a statue in Liljedahl's memory.

 The 2020 edition was cancelled because of the Coronavirus pandemic.
 The 2021 edition was moved, because of the same pandemic, from mid June to early September.